andyhorn/simple_routes/README.md

     GoRoute(
       path: const UserRoute().path,
       redirect: (context, state) {
-        // Use the extension methods to validate that any and all
-        // required values are present.

-        if (state.pathParameters['userId'] == null) {
+				// Validate the presence of the necessary parameters. if (state.pathParameters['userId'] == null) {
           // If the data is not present, redirect to another route
           // using the `fullPath` method.